System Status

 This error will be generated if scripts have syntax errors and don't actually run successfully.
 You should obtain the relevant interpreter for your script and try to run it before uploading as this is the easiest way to ensure that there are no syntax errors.

 Perl scripts will usually die with an error if a module the script requires is not installed.
-If you suspect a module you require is not installed, please contact support.
+If you suspect a module you require is not installed, please contact our Support Team.

-If you've checked all of these things and can't fix the problem, our support staff will be able to find out more specific details of the actual problem and give you more detailed information on how to resolve it.
+If you’ve checked all of these things and can’t fix the problem, our Support staff will be able to assist in finding out more specific details of the actual problem and provide more detailed information or sources on how to resolve it.